kdeguzman25/assignment/README.md

 Run `npm install` in the terminal.

-Download the duplicator file and run `installer.php` to into you localhost to deploy the WP API.
+Download the duplicator file and run `installer.php` to into you localhost wp-api folder to deploy the WP API.

 Once the installation done.
 Login to wp-admin.
 Username: admin